vnkallagunta/iheart/README.md

 * I used junit for unit testing and Mockito for mocking integration points.

+* Swagger and Spring Actuator not integrated yet.

 # How to use it
 * git clone https://github.com/vnkallagunta/iheart.git
 * mvn clean spring-boot:run